 - Employees on AWAs who wish to be relieved of responsibility for work for all or part of a scheduled work day(s), must follow departmental procedure for requesting time off.

 - Employees must use vacation or unpaid time and/or a leave of absence as appropriate.

 - Employees on AWAs are required to maintain accurate time records to support and substantiate their work hours and work products.

-- It is the responsibility of the employee to know schedule requirements and to make appropriate arrangements for scheduled activity outside of the AWA.
+- The employee must know schedule requirements and make appropriate arrangements for scheduled activity outside of the AWA.